chochain/eforth/README.md

 ## Rolling your own C-based Forth?

-If you are fluent in C and considering building your own Forth, the easiest path to gain understanding of how things work together is probably under ~/orig/40x.
+If you are fluent in C and considering building your own Forth, the easiest path to gain understanding of how things work together is kept under ~/orig/40x.

-A heavily commented [ceforth.cpp](https://chochain.github.io/eforth/orig/40x/ceforth.cpp) and the companion [ceforth.h]((https://chochain.github.io/eforth/orig/40x/ceforth.cpp) files are all you nee to look for.
+A heavily commented [ceforth.cpp](https://github.com/chochain/eforth/blob/master/orig/40x/ceforth.cpp) and the companion [ceforth.h](https://github.com/chochain/eforth/blob/master/orig/40x/ceforth.h) are all you need.
 Check them out!

 ## How To Build and Run